-The link for the online reading list associated with the module is as follows https://uwe.rl.talis.com/lists/F23EF056-6AAC-7098-BB09-67986BB6C419.html
+Independent study/self-guided study = 120 hours

+Face-to-face learning = 30 hours

+Total = 150

+Reading list: The reading list for this module can be accessed at readinglists.uwe.ac.uk via the following link https://uwe.rl.talis.com/modules/uzysrm-15-m.html

+Part 4: Assessment

+Assessment strategy: A reporting portfolio and a 1500 word written assignment will be used to assess the achievement of the learning outcomes.

+Assessment task 1: Reporting Portfolio:

-Part 3: Assessment Assessment Strategy A reporting portfolio and a 1500 word written assignment will be used to assess the achievement of the learning outcomes.
-Component A - Reporting Portfolio This practice based assessment requires the production of a clinical portfolio of evidence This portfolio will include: A specified number of cases drawn from 4 different areas of clinical practice A specified number clinical reflections Details on exact portfolio requirements can be found in the module handbook.
-Component B - 1500 Written Assignment A consideration of skills developed throughout the module and future practice
+This practice based assessment requires the production of a clinical portfolio of evidence

+This portfolio will include:

+A specified number of cases drawn from 4 different areas of clinical practice A specified number clinical reflections Details on exact portfolio requirements can be found in the module handbook.
+Assessment task 2 - 1500 Written Assignment: A consideration of skills developed throughout the module and future practice.
+Assessment tasks: